Orange-OpenSource/hurl/docs/spec/runner/error_messages.md

 ### Using diff output

 A diff output (similar to git diff) could be used instead to display the error.
+The context line from the input source file will be displayed like for the asserts errors.

 ```
 error: Assert body value